projectcejorp/project/README.md

 # Examples of running defense.

-To perform the defense toward a target speech sample:
+To perform the defense on a target speech sample:

 ```bash
 python main.py --sid 005 --tau 0.06 --eps 0.1 --ksize 11 --std 1.5 --b_num 16
 ```

-To perform the defense toward arbitary speech samples of a speaker:
+To perform the defense on arbitrary speech samples of a speaker:
 ```bash
 python main.py --sid 005 --tau 0.06 --eps 0.1 --ksize 11 --std 1.5 --b_num 16
 ```

-Evaluate the defense Effects:
+Evaluate the defense performance:
 ```bash
 example bash
 ```